Mohammed Matiul Islam: UNIDO

 Islam spent twelve years at UNIDO, six in Vienna and six in Delhi.
-During his time in Vienna, he served as a Senior Industrial Development Field Advisor and liaison between UNIDO and the World Bank.
+During his time in Vienna, he served as a Senior Industrial Development Field Adviser and liaison between UNIDO and the World Bank.
 The World Bank was reliant on consultant services provided by UNIDO, and Islam would match up World Bank projects in need of consultants with UNIDO personnel specialized in those areas.
 In 1987, he transferred to Delhi, and worked as the UNIDO director for India and Bhutan.
 At no cost India and Bhutan, he would find projects in those countries where UNIDO could contribute expertise and match them with personnel and resources from abroad.
 He helped to bring foreign direct investment, and led a matchmaking effort to pair investors with local companies.

 Entrepreneurship

-After finally retiring from government/NGO service in 1993, Islam would go on to start three major companies, one of which he is still on the board of.
+After finally retiring from government/NGO service in 1993, Islam would go on to start three major companies.

-In 1996, he started International Leasing and Financial Services, Ltd, his first non-bank Financial Services company.
-In 1998, he followed with National Housing and Finance, a non-banking development financial institution.
+In 1996, Islam started International Leasing and Financial Services Limited, his first non-bank Financial Services company.
+In 1998, he followed with National Housing Finance and Investments Limited, a non-banking development financial institution.
 Islam resigned from the boards of both of these companies in 2004 and 2003, respectively, so he could focus on his primary business venture.
-He started Industrial and Infrastructure Development Finance Company (IIDFC) in 2000 as a non-banking financial institution (NBFI) under the Financial Institutions Act of 1993.
-As an NBFI, IIDFC cannot open savings or checking accounts, nor can it obtain letters of import.
+He started Industrial and Infrastructure Development Finance Company Limited (IIDFC) in 2000 as a non-banking financial institution (NBFI) under the Financial Institutions Act of 1993.
+As an NBFI, IIDFC cannot open savings or chequing accounts, nor can it obtain letters of import.
 But it can accept term deposits, invest like a bank, and deal in foreign exchange.
 Since its inception, IIDFC has amassed 16.7 billion BDT (US$200 million) in assets as of 2015.
-Islam has continued to serve as chairman, and also retains a 3% stake in the company.
+Islam continued to serve as chairman, and also retained a 3% stake in the company.

 In 2003, Islam helped to start the Credit Ratings Agency of Bangladesh, or CRAB, by partnering with the Indian Credit Rating Agency, ICRA.
-He now serves as the vice chairman of CRAB, in addition to his ongoing work as IIDFC Chairman.
+He most recently served as the vice-chairman of CRAB, in addition to his ongoing work as IIDFC Chairman.

+In January 2023, Islam published his second memoir, "Recollections of a Civil Servant-Turned Banker (2019-2022)".

+Death

+Islam died at the age of 95 on 20 November 2025.